precice/precice.github.io/content/community/contribute/community-contribute-open-projects.md

 ## General guidelines

 Be creative, be proactive, make your project your own, and write like appealing to colleagues with the same questions as you when you started.

+We welcome all kinds of modern tools for assisting with code development, but we do value the human factor: we want to see your work, in your own words, and we trust that you understand what you contribute.
+No need to impress, we are happy to help understand every concept together!